AndrewAPAC/himawari8/README.md

 ### For Linux users

-# Set himawari8 to be called periodically using the provided systemd timer
+#### Set himawari8 to be called periodically using the provided systemd timer
 ```
-# Copy systemd configuration (on bash)
+# Copy systemd configuration
 cp systemd/himawari8.{service,timer} ~/.config/systemd/user/

 # Enable and start the timer